 Frost cloth is a valuable thing to have in your garden kit.
 It’s an insurance plan for when things don’t quite work out as planned.
 It will protect your plants against the unexpected frosts, should they occur.

 We recommend having a roll (or few) of frost cloth for emergency purposes.
-This is sometimes called a floating row cover.
-If you don’t have actual frost cloth, a simple light colored sheet will offer similar protection.

-If an unexpected snow or late frost is expected, priority should be given to cover your frost sensitive plants.
-These super late frosts are usually only expected over the evenings, so you’ll need to cover them in the early evening and remove the cloth once the danger has passed.

-You’re trying to protect from frost settling on the plant’s leaves.
-You don’t have to tuck the frost cloth in or even ensure that every possible avenue for frost is eliminated.
-Close enough is good enough in our experience.

-Newer | Frost cloth is a valuable thing to have in your garden kit.
-It’s an insurance plan for when things don’t quite work out as planned.
-It will protect your plants against the unexpected frosts, should they occur.

-We recommend having a roll (or few) of frost cloth for emergency purposes.
-This is sometimes called a floating row cover.
 If you don’t have actual frost cloth, a simple light colored sheet will offer similar protection.

 If an unexpected snow or late frost is expected, priority should be given to cover your frost sensitive plants.
 These super late frosts are usually only expected over the evenings, so you’ll need to cover them in the early evening and remove the cloth once the danger has passed.

 You’re trying to protect from frost settling on the plant’s leaves.
 You don’t have to tuck the frost cloth in or even ensure that every possible avenue for frost is eliminated.
 Close enough is good enough in our experience.